dzylikecode/VSCodeExt-docsify-Preview/README.md

 fixed: failed to open an external link

 > Now you can open the external link in the preview, and then it will be opened in the browser.
+But the problem is that you may open the duplicate tab in the browser.
+I will try to fix it in the future.

 ### 1.5.0